pthom/TestSolvePnp/README.md

 It has to be adapted depending upon the strategy !

-* With opencv's SOLVEPNP_EPNP the error can go down to 23.03 pixel with the following order the order of the points does matter
+* With opencv's SOLVEPNP_EPNP the error can go down to 23.03 pixel.
+  The order of the points does matter

 * With MySolvePnpEpnp (an home baked adapter of epnp using the epnp library source code), the error is about 6.742 pixels, and the order *is* important